-This coach may be equipped with a standard citizens band (CB) antenna and optional radio.
+This coach may be equipped with the optional citizens band (CB) radio.
 This radio can be used to communicate with other travelers on the road.
 The model installed is a remote type.
-The hand-held microphone/speaker contains the power, volume, and channel controls.
+The hand held microphone/speaker contains the power, volume, and channel controls.
 Simply turn on using the power/volume control.
 Then select the channel you wish to monitor.
 Press the "Push-to-Talk-Switch" to transmit and release to receive.
+For more information regarding the operation of this CB radio, please consult the radio manufacturer's Owner's Manual.